 This section discusses serious side effects that may occur in people who take this medicine.
 It is important that you pay attention to these warnings so you will recognize any symptoms that could suggest a serious problem.

 This section lists all the side effects that were reported in people who took this medicine while it was being tested.
 Side effects, also called adverse reactions, are effects that are different from what the drug was developed to do.
-These effects are usually grouped according to the body system affected, the group of people tested (e.g., adults, children), and perhaps also by how many people reported having each side effect.
+These effects are usually grouped according to the body system affected (e.g., liver, skin, stomach), the group of people tested (e.g., adults, children), and perhaps also by how many people reported having each side effect.

 These lists of "adverse events" can look frightening because they include so many problems, ranging from minor to life-threatening.
-The thing to remember is that this section lists everything that happened to hundreds or thousands of people (and sometimes also animals) regardless of whether these events actually had any connection to the medicine.
+The thing to remember is that this section lists everything that happened to hundreds or thousands of people (and sometimes also animals when the drug was in the early phases of testing) regardless of whether these events actually had any connection to the medicine.
 You may experience some of the side effects on the list or none at all.
 Even the effects listed as being most frequent do not affect everyone who takes the medicine.

 Your health care provider probably will mention some of the side effects that you should watch for, but every person is different and it is impossible to tell in advance what you will experience.
 If you tend to have problems with one body system (such as your skin or stomach), you may be particularly interested in seeing how many people had problems in that area.
 Many side effects that are troublesome during the first days or weeks that you take the medicine may disappear later.

 This section lists the effects that this medicine may have on other prescription or over-the-counter medicines you may be taking.
 This section also might warn that you should not take this medicine with a particular food or other product (such as an antacid).